ccampo133/log2fluent/README.md

 fluent-bit --quiet -c fluent-bit.conf
 ```

-Next, create a small shell script called `hello.sh` to simulate an application
+Next, create a small shell script called `hello.sh` in the same directory to
-that writes logs to `stdout` and `stderr`:
+simulate an application that writes logs to `stdout` and `stderr`:

 ```bash
 #!/bin/sh